Book of Genesis

 But there was one good man, Noah.
 What to do?
 God decided to save Noah and just kill everybody else.
 So God told Noah to build an enormous boat, and inside it put his stuff and two of each kind of animal, a girl one and a boy one.
 Then he and his wife and his sons and their wives should all get in.

 So Noah did just that.
 Then God sent a huge flood which wiped out every person on earth except Noah and his family.
 The flood destroyed all the houses and animals and everything too.
 It rained for forty days!
 That’s more than a month!
+To see if the flood was over, Noah sent out a dove.
+When the dove came back with a branch in her mouth, Noah knew the flood waters were going down.

 When the flood was over, Noah and his wife and his sons and their wives got out of the boat.
 They began a new society that would listen more to what God wanted.
 God set a rainbow in the sky as a sign that he would never send such a flood again.